 The early church rightly rejected this depiction of God.
 We do not have a full picture of the triune God without both testaments.
 God reveals His character in the Old Testament as He reveals His glory to Moses, identifying Himself as “The Lord, the Lord, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness” (Exodus 34:6).

-The God who in the Old Testament created the world by the Spirit through the Son is the God of the New Testament who loved the world and gave his Son to redeem sinners and grant them eternal life (John 3:16).
-And the God who judges righteously in the Old Testament, and does not let the guilty go unpunished (Exodus 34:7), is the same God who is identified as a consuming fire (Hebrews 12:29) in the New Testament, and whose righteous judgment brings fear into the hearts of men (Hebrews 10:31).
+The God who in the Old Testament created the world by the Spirit through the Son is the God of the New Testament who loved the world.
+The God who gave his Son to redeem sinners and grant them eternal life (John 3:16).
+And the God who judges righteously in the Old Testament.
+The God that does not let the guilty go unpunished (Exodus 34:7), is the same God who is a consuming fire (Hebrews 12:29) in the New Testament.
+And whose righteous judgment brings fear into the hearts of men (Hebrews 10:31).